hipe/tmx/lib/skylab/brazen/doc/issues/105-the-isomorphic-method-arguments-narrative.md

+## (salvaged from old [#!hl-065])

+basically all we are ever doing with arg parsing at this level is verifying that the number of arguments passed one of the set of valid numbers of arguments supported by that particular argument syntax. (this concept is referred to generally as 'arity' and is something we go crazy with over in [fa] but not here, in as precise of terms).

+this is something that programmers are used to dealing with all the time, becuase it is exactly isomorphic with passing arguments to methods. (at least, this is true for the kind of argument syntaxes implemented by this node). this isomorphicism is one of the obsessions of this library..

 ## explaining this formal arg structure; introducing reqity :[#.A]

 this is a vestige of what used to be an important top node in [hl]